BrettHuber/Python-C2/README.md

 # Python-C2
-Install python on the target and host machines
-Run the client script on the target machines
-Run the server script on the host machine and input commands Enter quit to terminate connection
+Install python on the target and host machines.
+Then run the client script on the target machines and the server script on the host machine.
+Once this is completed, input commands.
+To terminate connection, enter "quit."